flarum/docs/guide/admin/tags.md

 ***Hide from All Discussions*** is an option used to prevent any Discussions this tag is attached to from being displayed on the **All Discussions** home page view.

-The **Delete Tag** button also resides at the bottom-right hand of the Tag Editor, to remove the tag, follow the animation below:
+The **Delete Tag** button also resides at the bottom right hand of the Tag Editor, to remove the tag, follow the animation below:

 ![Anim - Delete a Tag](687474703a2f2f692e696d6775722e636f6d2f635664654a7a772e676966.gif)